What is Deafness?

 *Note: The threshold at different frequencies must be considered before allocating a patient to a quantitative classification, as they may suffer a different degree of loss in each frequency range.

 • Topographic classification.
-Depending on the location of the lesion causing the problem, hearing loss can be classified as:
+If part of the ear is damaged causing deafness, it can be classified as:

-• Sensorineural or perceptive hearing loss.
-When the damage is in the inner ear, that is, a lesion affecting the organ of Corti (the cochlea), the acoustic pathways or the auditory cerebral cortex.
+• Sensorineural or perception hearing loss.
+When the damage is located in the inner ear (the organ of Corti in the cochlea), the acoustic nerve pathways or the auditory cerebral cortex.

 • Chronological classification.
 This classification is based on the age of onset:

 • Genetic or hereditary.
-Transmitted through a defective gene.
+Transmitted through one or more defective genes.
 These cases can be early-onset hearing loss if they are present from birth or late-onset when the impairment develops throughout the patient’s lifetime.

 • Acquired.
 Induced by unforeseen pathogenic causes.
 These cases can be prenatal, due to a pathogenic agent that affects the mother during the embryonic stage, perinatal, which is when damage occurs during childbirth, or postnatal, when the structures get damaged at some point during the patient’s lifetime.